crustio/crust-wiki/docs/claim-back.md

 ### I. Bond Ethereum Address

 First of all, **⚠️you need to bind your Ethereum address.
-Please note that the system will directly judge the claim back transaction that is not bonded to the Ethereum address as a failure ⚠️**, so be sure to bind the Ethereum address you need to claim back.
+Please note that for claim back transactions that are not bonded with an Ethereum address, you may lose the claim back CRU⚠️**, so be sure to bind the Ethereum address you need to claim back.

 1. Through [Crust Apps's Extrinsics Page](https://apps.crust.network/?rpc=wss%3A%2F%2Fapi.crust.network%2F#/extrinsics), select `claims` and `bondEth`, and fillin the Ethereum Address which you wanna claim back.